Nordes/HoNoSoFt.LibGio.Bindings/README.md

 **Future:** Use some kind of attribute to skip those tests in the VS UI: https://github.com/AArnott/Xunit.SkippableFact/pull/7#issuecomment-393395780

 ## Integration tests
 From a linux console, ensure that you have `gsettings`, `glib-compile-schemas` and an active `dbus` session.
+In this case, we will keep the schema in our user home folder.
+For information, usually those file are located in `/usr/share/glib-2.0/schemas/`.
 ```sh
 # If DBus is not started (e.g.: WSL):
 # > exec dbus-run-session -- bash